Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Map/BrowseBuildingFloors/readme.md

 ## How to use the sample

-Use the spinner to browse different floor levels in the facility.
+Use the combo box to browse different floor levels in the facility.
 Only the selected floor will be displayed.

 ## How it works